MarceloYMurakami/42_libft/README.md

 Repository for first project in 42_SaoPaulo Coding School - Libft

-In adjust, .gitignore will be add soon.
+In adjust .gitignore will be add soon.

 Our first library in C